aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

     that are associated to the upload(s) passed on the command line.
   - $scanTypesToDeleteRef: reference to the array that contains the list of scan type names to delete.
   - $keepDefaced: whether the defaced files should be kept or not.
+  - $fileBaseName: value of option -file (or '' if option was not used).

 ### getTypesToDelete($dbh, $scanTypeList, $keepDefaced)